-Our return on equity reflecting our financial performance increased from 5.4% for the year ended 31 December 2022 to 5.6% for the year ended 31 December 2023, primarily due to the increase of net gains on financial assets.
-Our return on assets reflecting our profitability increased from 5.5% for the year ended 31 December 2022 to 5.8% for the year ended 31 December 2023, primarily due to the increase of net gains on financial assets.
-Our return on assets reflecting our profitability increased from 5.5% for the year ended 31 December 2022 to 5.8% for the year ended 31 December 2023, primarily due to the increase of net gains on financial assets.
-Our gross loans to total assets reflecting our high capital utilization ratio remained at a high level with an increase from 64.7% as of 31 December 2022 to 71.3% as of 31 December 2023, primarily due to the increase in gross loans.
-Our gearing ratios reflecting our financial leverage increase from -10.2% as of 31 December 2022 to -9.6% as of 31 December 2023, mainly due to the decrease in cash and cash equivalents.
+Our return on equity reflecting our financial performance increased from 5.6% for the year ended 31 December 2023 to 7.5% for the year ended 31 December 2024 primarily due to the increase of the net gains on financial assets.
+Our return on assets reflecting our profitability increase from 5.8% for the year ended 31 December 2023 to 7.8% for the year ended 31 December 2024 primarily due to the increase of net gains on financial assets.
+Our gross loans to total assets reflecting our high capital utilization ratio remained at a high level with a decrease from 71.3% as of 31 December 2023 to 58.8% as of 31 December 2024 primarily due to the decrease in gross loans.
+Our gearing ratio reflecting our financial leverage increase from -9.6% as of 31 December 2023 to -9.2% as of 31 December 2024, mainly due to the decrease in cash and cash equivalents.